jagql/framework/resources/guides/resources.md

 #### Handlers

-jsonapi-server ships with an example barebones implementation of an in-memory handler.
+@jagql/framework ships with an example barebones implementation of an in-memory handler.
 It can be found at `jsonApi.MemoryHandler`.
 You can use it as a reference for writing new handlers.

 Documentation for creating your own handlers can be found [here](handlers.md).